datamade/how-to/docker/templates/README.md

 boilerplate files.
 Perhaps you need to mount additional volumes in your Docker config, or define an extra service, e.g., Redis for queueing or Solr for search.

-For Django apps produced with the `django` template, you'll always want to at least pin the requirements in `requirements.txt` to the latest available versions.
+For Django apps produced with the `new-django-app` template, you'll always want to at least pin the requirements in `requirements.txt` to the latest available versions.
 We recommend [`pip chill`](https://github.com/rbanffy/pip-chill) for this task: